 I fell in love with the complexity of ice and ocean.
 As the tides moved in and out, so the sea ice moved with it.
 Like a gigantic breathing chest, it rose 10 m with inhale, and fell 10 m with exhale.

 I met wonderful people.
-There’s something about living in isolated that brings people closer.
+There’s something about living in isolation that brings people closer.
 You couldn’t drive to the next town or take a weekend away.
 Once you were in the community, you were in the community.
 My friends caught meals of arctic char, my manager brought me Canadian goose and beluga.
 We drank Whisky flown in from a hundred miles away while a blizzard engulfed the town in the middle of June.
 We camped and told stories under a sky that never quite got dark.

 I had believed a trip to Nunavut would be a once in a lifetime experience.
-And although my specific experience in 2015 was unique and I am unlikely to spend four months in the territory again, I learned that Nunavut itself doesn’t have to be a life time destination.
+And although my specific experience in 2015 was unique and I am unlikely to spend four months in the territory again, I learned that Nunavut itself doesn’t have to be a once-in-a-lifetime destination.
 In 2019 I returned for a week long vacation.
 Most Canadians do not realize that Nunavut is far more accessible than it seems.

 I shouldn’t call myself a northern girl – I grew up in Southwestern Ontario.
 I don’t like when the days get short and the nights get long and my toes get cold.
 But I couldn’t predict Nunavut would leave a mark on me the way it did.